-2 CHALLENGE 1: CLIMATE MITIGATION & ADAPTATION MONITORING PROCEDURE 2.1 Biophysical KPIs - 2.1.1 Tonnes of carbon removed or stored per unit area per unit time (ton CO2/Ha) (ton CO2/year). - 2.1.2 Total amount of carbon stored in vegetation (ton CO2/Ha) (tonCO2/year). -- Combined in Same Monitoring Methods INTRODUCTION Urban vegetation has an important role in offsetting CO_2 concentration by acting as a sink for atmospheric CO_2 via photosynthesis and by storing carbon through the growth process (Davies et al., 2011).
+2 CHALLENGE 1: CLIMATE MITIGATION & ADAPTATION MONITORING PROCEDURE

+2.1.1 Tonnes of carbon removed or stored per unit area per unit time (tonnes CO2/Ha) (tonnes CO2/year) and Total amount of carbon stored in vegetation (tonnes CO2/Ha) (tonnes CO2/year).

+Urban vegetation has an important role in offsetting CO_2 concentration by acting as a sink for atmospheric CO_2 via photosynthesis and by storing carbon through the growth process (Davies et al., 2011).

 This KPI can be estimated as carbon sequestration and it is defined as the process of increasing the carbon content of a reservoir or pool other than the atmosphere.
-When plants grow, they capture CO_2 from the atmosphere therefore the choice of plant species for urban areas may be set out considering their own air amelioration capability.
+When plants grow, they capture CO_2 from the atmosphere, therefore, the choice of plant species for urban areas may be set out considering their own air amelioration capability.
 Maximizing the net sequestration of carbon through species selection and management practices will be the aim (City Diagnosis and Monitoring Procedures WP5 document T5.3).

-NBS TYPES This KPI is related to NBS involving green shady structure, urban carbon sink, green parklets and new green corridor.
-METHOD Although URBAN GreenUP requires two-year monitoring period after the implementations of the NBS to collect a complete data set and achieve a maximum accuracy in the evaluation process, in monitoring calculations for carbon storage will be done only once for each NBS separately following the same methods and formulas employed by Rowntree and Nowak, 1991; Vleeshouwers and Verhagen, 2002; Bandarnayake et al., 2003; Tratalos et al., 2007; Townsend-Small and Czimczik, 2010; Davies et al., 2011; Beaumont et al., 2014 as used in baseline estimations (Please see baseline document WP4 T4.2).
+This KPI is related to NBS involving green shady structure, urban carbon sink, green parklets, and new green corridor.

+Although URBAN GreenUP requires a two-year monitoring period after the implementations of the NBS to collect a complete data set and achieve a maximum accuracy in the evaluation process, in monitoring calculations for carbon storage will be done only once for each NBS separately following the same methods and formulas employed by Rowntree and Nowak, 1991; Vleeshouwers and Verhagen, 2002; Bandarnayake et al., 2003; Tratalos et al., 2007; Townsend-Small and Czimczik, 2010; Davies et al., 2011; Beaumont et al., 2014 as used in baseline estimations (Please see baseline document WP4 T4.2).
 In this way, a comparison is going to be made between baseline and monitored values after the implementation period.

+In terms of monitoring, all calculations for carbon storage capacity of the implemented NBS will be executed at the level of the related Demo Sites.

+Tonnes/ha

-MEASUREMENTS In terms of monitoring, all calculations for carbon storage capacity of the implemented NBS will be executed at the level of the related Demo Sites.
-UNIT OF MEASUREMENT Tons/ha CALIBRATION / VERIFICATION It was calculated in Demo Sites before the interventions and will be executed again after NBSs are implemented in order to make a before and after comparison.
+It was calculated in Demo Sites before the interventions and will be executed again after NBSs are implemented in order to make a before and after comparison.

-STUDY SITES In İzmir, study sites will be focused in and around the areas of the NBS interventions such as new green corridor, green parklets in Girne Avenue and green fences along Peynircioğlu Stream where new trees are planted.
-DATA PROCESSING The land use-land cover map will be derived from WorldView2 satellite images using screen digitalizing in ArcGIS 10.
-The percentage of tree cover is calculated for each Demo Site separately in ArcGIS 10.
-Izmir Municipality currently uses ARCGIS.
-On the other hand, the maps and models can easily be converted to an open platform such as QGIS.
-RESULTS, Report Format Results can be displayed throughout maps and/or tables.
-In Izmir ICT platform results will be shown in KPI flashcards.
-2.1.3 Decrease in mean or peak daytime local temperatures (°C) RATIONALE/INTRODUCTION Increasing urban density and lack of vegetation have resulted in the increase of temperatures in urban areas and high pollution levels in most of the cities over the last couple of years (Katayama et al. 1993).
+In İzmir, study sites will be focused in and around the areas of the NBS interventions such as new green corridor, green parklets in Girne Avenue and green fences along Peynircioğlu Stream where new trees are planted.

+The land use-land cover map will be derived from WorldView2 satellite images using screen digitalizing in GIS software.
+The percentage of tree cover is calculated for each Demo Site separately in this software.

+Results can be displayed throughout maps and/or tables.
+In Izmir, ICT platform results will be shown in KPI flashcards.

+2.1.2 The decrease in mean or peak daytime local temperatures (°C)

+Increasing urban density and lack of vegetation have resulted in the increase of temperatures in urban areas and high pollution levels in most of the cities over the last couple of years (Katayama et al. 1993).
 According to the report of UN-Habitat 2009, a comprehensive set of green policies and strategies must be used for filling the gap between urban and green development toward a higher resilience and adaptability to climate change.

-Green urban infrastructure can play a role in climate change adaptation through reducing air and surface temperature by providing shading and enhancing evapo-transpiration, which leads to two benefits: improved thermal comfort and reduced energy use.
-The thermal comfort and reduced energy benefits via physical indicators such as ambient temperature, turbulent fluxes and energy savings will be addressed This KPI will be measured/calculated at Sub-Demo A.
+Green urban infrastructure can play a role in climate change adaptation by reducing air and surface temperature by providing shading and enhancing evapotranspiration, which leads to two benefits: improved thermal comfort and reduced energy use.
+The thermal comfort and reduced energy benefits via physical indicators such as ambient temperature, turbulent fluxes, and energy savings will be addressed.

+This KPI will be measured/calculated at Sub-Demo A.